kislerdm/strech-exercises/exercise_01/README.md

 - CPU: up to 25% of 0.5 CPU
 - RAM: up to 130Mb from <10Mb

-## Alternative

 The screenshot below illustrates a qualitative performance comparison between the Python and Go applications aggregating 100 mil. transactions for 1 mil. users.
 The image shows the result of a single execution on a MacBook Pro with Apple M1 Pro and 16Gb of RAM without locking the process and limiting the resource quota.

 ![py_vs_go.png](fig/py_vs_go_1M_users.png)

 The Go application (on the _right_) takes roughly 15 times less time to perform aggregations compared to the Python app.